brunostandard/OLD-osu-data-analysis-visualizations/README.md

 Osu! is a rythm-based game from [osu.ppy.sh](https://osu.ppy.sh/home).
 You play songs and click cricles.
 If you are really good at clickling circles, you can show up on the [leaderboard](https://osu.ppy.sh/rankings/osu/performance).
 What does it take to ascend to the top?

 This is an analysis of ranked data.
 The are several parts to this analysis.
 The following are the steps I took:
-1. Copy data from [osu.ppy.sh](https://osu.ppy.sh/rankings/osu/performance) (by hand)
+1. Copy data from [osu.ppy.sh](https://osu.ppy.sh/rankings/osu/performance) (now with webscraping)
-2. Copy data from osu.pppy.sh (by hand) with the way back machine for older ranked data.
+2. Copy data from osu.pppy.sh with the way back machine for older ranked data
-3. Format the raw data with python
-	- Some visualizations is done here too.
-4. Use python to import the "formatted" data onto a local mysql database.
+3. Use python to import the "formatted" data onto a local mysql database.
 	- This part is for having a database to store data.
 	- This is also a method for learning mysql and relational databases.
 	- This will be expanded upon more.
-5. Use R to produce more visualizations and describe a model.
+4. Use R to produce more visualizations and describe a model.
 	- Learned R in the process.